facebook/react-native/README.md

 });
 ```

-Custom iOS views can be exposed by subclassing RCTViewManager, implementing a -(UIView *)view method, and exporting properties with the RCT_EXPORT_VIEW_PROPERTY macro.
+Custom iOS views can be exposed by subclassing `RCTViewManager`, implementing a `- (UIView *)view` method, and exporting properties with the `RCT_EXPORT_VIEW_PROPERTY` macro.
 Then a simple JavaScript file connects the dots.

 ```objc
 // Objective-C